Sindhudurg Fort: Structural details

-Shivaji Maharaj had brought 200 Vaddera people to build this fort.
+[Chatrappati Shivaji Maharaj] had brought 200 Vaddera people to build this fort.
 Over 4,000 pounds of lead were used in the casting and foundation stones were firmly laid down.
 Construction started on 25 November 1664.
 Built over a period of three years (1664-1667), the sea fort is spread over 48 acres, with a two-mile (3 km) long rampart, and walls that are 30 feet high and 12 feet thick.
 The massive walls were designed to serve as a deterrent to approaching enemies and to the waves and tides of the Arabian Sea.
 The main entrance is concealed in such a way that no one can pinpoint it from outside.

-At a time when traveling by sea was banned by scriptures, this construction on an island represents the revolutionary mindset of its engineer.
-A remain of an iron mould can be seen.

 The number of permanent residents living in the fort has been in decline since its abandonment.
 Most residents have moved out due to inadequate employment opportunities but some families remain.
 The fort is closed for tourists during rainy season due to high tides.